 This podcast is made possible by funding from the UW Tacoma Strategic Initiative Fund and the generous help of Doug Mackey at Moon Yard Recording Studio.

 You can find Paw'd Defiance on iTunes, Stitcher, Google Podcasts, Pocket Casts and Spotify.
-Or use the links below to listen.
+You can also click here to listen: Paw'd Defiance

 SEASON 1, EPISODE 14: